I could use your advice

 - In Greater Tuna, several characters, including Aunt Pearl and Stanley Beaumiller, address the town's recently-deceased Hanging Judge, who was found dead of a stroke dressed in a bra and panties.
 Stanley complains to his corpse how hard it was to dress him in his wife's lingerie after killing him by injecting air into his veins.

-- In The Most Happy Fella, Tony talks (and sings) to his sainted mother up in heaven.
+- In The Most Happy Fella, Tony turns his eyes to a certain part of the sky and talks (and sings) to his "Mamma up in Heaven."

 - In Oscar Wilde's play Salome (and its operatic adaptation by Richard Strauss), Salome talks erotically to the severed head of John the Baptist.